-There is the possibility that China will ultimately declare an ADIZ above the South China Sea in an effort to assert its authority over the entire area.
-There are also concerns that in the event of a downturn in its relationship with the Philippines, China will take action against vulnerable targets like Philippines-occupied Second Thomas Shoal or Reed Bank, which the PCA determined are part of the Philippines' EEZ and continental shelf, or proceed with the reclamation at Scarborough.
-The latter development in particular would facilitate the physical assertion of Beijing's claims and enforcement of an ADIZ, regardless of the UNCLOS award.
+There is the possibility that China will ultimately declare an ADIZ above the South China Sea in an effort to assert its authority over the entire area.38 There are also concerns that in the event of a downturn in its relationship with the Philippines, China will move against vulnerable targets like Philippines-occupied Second Thomas Shoal or Reed Bank, where during 2019 a Chinese fishing boat rammed and sank a Philippine boat, causing a controversy in Manila.
+There is also consistent speculation in the Philippines about when the Chinese will start reclamation work at Scarborough.
+This development in particular would facilitate the physical assertion of Beijing's claims and enforcement of an ADIZ, regardless of the UNCLOS award.

 Border Conflict with India.
 The possibility of armed conflict between India and China, while currently remote, poses an indirect threat to U.S. interests because it could disrupt the territorial status quo and raise nuclear tensions in the region.
-A border conflict between

-India and China could also prompt Pakistan to try to take advantage of the situation, further contributing to regional instability.
+A border conflict between India and China could also prompt Pakistan to try to take advantage of the situation, further contributing to regional instability.

-Long-standing border disputes that led to a Sino-Indian War in 1962 have again become a flashpoint in recent years.
+Long-standing border disputes that led to a Sino-Indian war in 1962 have become a flashpoint again in recent years.
 In April 2013, the most serious border incident between India and China in over two decades occurred when Chinese troops settled for three weeks several miles inside northern Indian territory on the Depsang Plains in Ladakh.
-A visit to India by Chinese President Xi Jinping in September 2014 was overshadowed by another flare-up in border tensions when hundreds of Chinese PLA forces reportedly set up camps in the mountainous regions of Ladakh, prompting Indian forces to deploy to forward positions in the region.
+In September 2014, a visit to India by Chinese President Xi Jinping was overshadowed by another flare-up in border tensions when hundreds of Chinese PLA forces reportedly set up camps in the mountainous regions of Ladakh, prompting Indian forces to deploy to forward positions in the region.
 This border standoff lasted three weeks and was defused when both sides agreed to pull their troops back to previous positions.

-In 2017, Chinese military engineers were building a road to the Doklam plateau, an area claimed by both Bhutan and China, and this led to a confrontation between Chinese and Indian forces, the latter requested by Bhutanese authorities to provide assistance.
-The crisis lasted 73 days; both sides pledged to pull back, and Chinese construction efforts in the area have continued.
-Improved Chinese infrastructure not only would give Beijing the diplomatic advantage over Bhutan, but also could make the Siliguri corridor that links the eastern Indian states with the rest of the country more vulnerable.
+In 2017, Chinese military engineers were building a road to the Doklam plateau, an area claimed by both Bhutan and China, and this led to a confrontation between Chinese and Indian forces, Bhutanese authorities having requested assistance from India.
+The crisis lasted 73 days; both sides pledged to pull back, but Chinese construction efforts in the area have continued.39 Improved Chinese infrastructure not only would give Beijing the diplomatic advantage over Bhutan, but also could make the Siliguri corridor that links the eastern Indian states with the rest of the country more vulnerable.